 But this won’t just happen on its own; you need to get in the circle of influencers in your niche.

-As you engage, share their content, and chat with other marketers on social media platforms, you’re making connections that might be helpful in the future.
+As you engage with their content, share it, and chat with other marketers on social media platforms, you’re making connections that might be helpful in the future.

 Attending a digital marketing summit is a good way to meet and interact with other professionals in your field.